Duncan-Brain/Coverage-Issue-heapOutOfMemory-jest-docker-workflows/README.md

-# Coverage-Issue-heapOutOfMemory-jest-docker-workflows
+# Coverage Issue: heapOutOfMemory
-Issue while testing with Jest with coverage option
+While being used with jest --coverage on Docker with workflows.